 Monochromatic colour scheme with the use of different tints, tones and shades is continuously getting popular in the context of mobile design.
 While using a predominantly monochromatic colour scheme just by using a variation of hue, contrast and brightness, you can bring in a lot of variation while remaining simple.

 As for maintaining the right contrast, the minimalist mobile app design guideline embraces analogous colour scheme to evade striking contrast.
 The trick is to use the three side by side colours from a colour wheel.
 This minimises the distracting element of the contrast while bringing in variation.
 This will also help to create a sense of priority beginning with the boldest colour for the most attention-drawing content and ending with the lighter hue for less essential contents.

 Blurring effects is another effective way to introduce minimalist mobile app UI design.
 The blurring of the background equally gives you the ease of making the foreground prominent and allows the overlaying of layers for different solutions and menu.
 For incorporating blurring effect, you can use a mobile app UI design tool for optimum result.

 - Expressive typography

-One of the simplest ways the UI designers can give a boost to the efforts of the app developers is through expressive typography.
+One of the simplest ways the UI designers can give a boost to the efforts of the Android app developer is through expressive typography.
 The first thing they need to do is to reduce the number of fonts to a minimum.
 Secondly, they need to choose one or two fonts considering the impact with varying size.
 The style and weight of the font must go well with the design elements offering a crisp and simple look and feel.